awsdocs/amazon-ec2-user-guide-windows/doc_source/accelerated-computing-instances.md

 ## Hardware specifications<a name="gpu-instance-specifications"></a>

 The following is a summary of the hardware specifications for accelerated computing instances\.
+A virtual central processing unit \(vCPU\) represents a portion of the physical CPU assigned to a virtual machine \(VM\)\.
+For x86 instances, there are two vCPUs per core\.
+For Graviton instances, there is one vCPU per core\.

 | Instance type | Default vCPUs | Memory \(GiB\) | Accelerators |